What requirements must natural ingredients for health products comply with to be allowed on the European market?

 3. What are the requirements for niche markets?

-In Europe, consumer demand for organic products is growing.
-Many buyers are therefore demanding organic ingredients for their natural health products.
+Across Europe, there is increasing consumer demand for organic products.
+In order to meet that growing demand, many European buyers are demanding organic ingredients for their natural health products.
+Furthermore, organic certification is also perceived as a sign of quality.
 Producers in developing countries should therefore consider getting organic certification.

 Certified organic ingredients are produced and processed using organic farming techniques, such as crop rotation, biological crop protection and the use of green manure and compost.
-In order to market your natural ingredients as organic on the European market, you must meet European Union regulations.
-You can find information on EU organic certification on the IFOAM website.
+To market your natural ingredients as organic on the European market, you must meet European Union regulations.
+You can find information about EU organic certification on the website of the European Commission.

 - With increasing demand for organic health products, consider converting to organic production methods and getting certification.

-- You must have a Certificate of Inspection (COI) which proves your natural ingredients are organic if you want to trade them on the European market.
+- A Certificate of Inspection (COI) which proves your natural ingredients are organic is mandatory if you want to trade them on the European market.

 - For a full overview of certification schemes in the sector, consult the ITC Sustainability Map.